egnrse/pacpak/README.md

 A pacman wrapper to manage installed flatpaks with pacman.
 This is still starting out and more of a proof of concept than a fully functional program.

+(I am currently rewriting this in rust.
+Look at the other branch if interested.)

 ## Install
 For right now, just put `pacpak.sh` into your path as `pacpak` and make it executable.